Hand in Hand updates M&E with help from Johnson & Johnson

 The changes come after TCC, generously sponsored by Johnson & Johnson’s Healthy Future 2015 initiative, reviewed Hand in Hand Eastern Africa’s strategic plans and core documents to create a logic model incorporating health related outcomes into Hand in Hand’s existing theory of change.
 Meanwhile, Hand in Hand M&E teams took the opportunity to include children’s education outcomes.

-Although Hand in Hand does not focus directly on either health or education, we expect our work in job creation – that is, boosting household incomes and women’s economic empowerment, and enabling more and better food consumption – will lead to outcomes including the prioritization of household health and education.
+Although Hand in Hand does not focus directly on either health or education, we expect our work in job creation – that is, boosting household incomes and women’s economic empowerment, and enabling more and better food consumption – will lead to outcomes including the prioritisation of household health and education.
 This expectation, backed by a growing body of case studies, must now be tested against the evidence of what really happens amongst our membership as a whole.

 The process examined Hand in Hand’s logic model in granular detail, pairing draft evaluation questions with specific indicators and creating a new evidence framework.
 In some cases, simple changes on existing formats – for example adding a regular monitoring of working days lost due to poor health – were all it took to establish detailed data streams that will show trends over many years.